 This post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 Click here to read my policy and more about affiliate links.

-Here are some of the products that I used to make this recipe:
+Here are some of the products used to make this recipe: